Storm Watch: Wintry Blast Bringing Heavy Rain, Gusty Winds And Massive Snowfall

 8 p.m.

 Chain controls are now in effect on Interstate 80 as the storm moves up toward the Sierra.
-The chain controls are in effect in both directions from Alta to Donner Lake.
+Caltrans said the chain controls are in effect in both directions from Alta to Donner Lake.

 In Stockton, there are several reports of trees falling down as the wind speeds pick up.
 Stockton Police shared a photo from Harding Way and Pershing Avenue of a tree that fell down into the road.
 No injuries have been reported.